Azure/batch-shipyard/docs/01-batch-shipyard-installation.md

 respective platform below.

 #### Linux
-Rerun the `install.sh` script for all upgrades.
+Rerun the `install.sh` script with the appropriate parameters for all upgrades.
+If you specified the `-3` and/or `-e <env name>` parameter, then these parameters must be used again for upgrades.

 #### Windows
 Reissue the `pip.exe install --upgrade -r requirements.txt` command.